Battlehooks/ricebowl-cifar-100-classif/README.md

 ## Notes
 - Make sure your GPU and CUDA versions are compatible with the PyTorch version specified in `requirements.txt`.
 - For troubleshooting, refer to the official PyTorch documentation or contact the RiceBowl team.

-## Acknowledgments
-- The ResNet architecture is based on the work of He et al. in "Deep Residual Learning for Image Recognition".
-- PyTorch and its associated libraries are open-source tools for deep learning.